sharanry/Turing.jl/docs/src/advanced.md

 toc_sticky: true
 ---

+If you need to get more into the internals of Turing, this section contains information on defining custom distributions, the mechanics of task copying, and how to calculate the maximum a posteriori estimate.

 ## How to Define a Customized Distribution

 Turing.jl supports the use of distributions from the Distributions.jl package.
 By extension it also supports the use of customized distributions, by defining them as subtypes of `Distribution` type of the Distributions.jl package, as well as corresponding functions.